coreylowman/lacadia/design/RANGER.md

 --- | --- | --- | ---
 medium | - | - | Damage Buff, Stealth

-Disappears from sight for a short period, and increases the damage of the next attack by a medium amount
+Disappears from sight for a short period, and increases the damage of the next attack by a medium amount.
+Camouflage ends when you shoot an arrow (you can charge an arrow in camouflage).

 ---